Dr Goran Vodicka PhD, MArch, PgDip, AFHEA, FRSA

-I joined Sheffield Hallam University in 2018 as a Lecturer in Architecture.
-I lead the second year of the BSc Architecture course and teach design studios and the history and theory of architecture across undergraduate and postgraduate courses.
+I am a Senior Lecturer in Architecture and the MArch course leader at Sheffield Hallam University.
+I teach design studios and the history and theory of architecture across undergraduate and postgraduate courses.
 My research is broadly focused on urban inequalities and socially-engaged design practice and education.
 I have been an active architectural practitioner since 2004, working in the UK and internationally.

 I have extensive professional experience of practice in various contexts, including post-socialist and post-conflict environments and in different types of architecture practices and international organisations (United Nations Development Programme/UNDP, Shelter Centre, Architecture & Développement).
 I have also been involved in initiating projects with local groups and communities.
-For example, here in Sheffield I am part of an alternative development agency (SKINN) as well as an experimental urban practice (Sheffield Dream City).
-Currently I am also an Associate of Architecture Sans Frontières-UK (ASF-UK), a not-for-profit organisation that supports communities and practitioners in co-designing more equitable cities.
+For example, here in Sheffield I was part of an alternative development agency (SKINN) as well as an experimental urban practice (Sheffield Dream City).
+Currently I am an Associate of Architecture Sans Frontières-UK (ASF-UK), a not-for-profit organisation that supports communities and practitioners in co-designing more equitable cities.
 I am also a Board Member of Architecture Sans Frontières International (ASF-Int), an independent network of not-for-profit design organisations.

 Over the years my work has been funded by: ESRC, British Council, Newton Fund, Humanities in the European Research Area, Erasmus+, European Cultural Foundation, Leonardo Da Vinci Programme, European Urban Research Association, Department for International Development, Norwegian People’s Aid, Austrian Development Agency, The University of Sheffield (PhD Faculty Scholarship, Research Exchange for the Social Sciences, Festival of the Mind, Arts and Humanities Knowledge Exchange and Impact), University of Westminster (Sustainable Cities and the Urban Environment Research Community), Sheffield Hallam University (Staff Student Research Project, Research Support Fund).

 My approach to teaching is constructivist and is underpinned by my professional experiences as designer, researcher and educator.
 I believe that a range of learning experiences are vital in higher education and this means that I try to encourage and support students to learn in diverse and transformative ways: for example, learning actively through collaborative exploration and discussion with their peers and with others (including professionals from practices/organisations as well as the general public); challenging and questioning existing approaches and assumptions; critically reflecting on their learning experiences etc. I believe this can facilitate a deep understanding of the urban environment with all of its political and socio-economic complexities, in order to intervene in its design.
 It also provides an appropriate learning environment for students from diverse backgrounds and cultural contexts, allowing them to share, and build on, their own academic, professional and lived experiences.

 Between 2014 and 2019 I taught at the University of Sheffield in both the Department of Landscape Architecture and Sheffield School of Architecture where I was a key member of the MA in Urban Design teaching team.
-Here at Hallam I am leading the undergraduate modules Cultural Context 1, Cultural Context 2 and Design Studio 2.
-In 2018/19, on the MArch programme, I co-led Studio 4 ‘Re-thinking the CLUB: exploring Community Led Urban Block in Sheffield’ with Dr Cristina Cerulli (in collaboration with Sheffield CLT), and Atelier 3 ‘design / infrastructures / inclusion’ with Dr Sam Vardy (in collaboration with Foodhall Project).
+Since joining Hallam in 2018, I have been module leader of Architecture Studio 2, Cultural Context 1, 2 and 3, and co-leader of Design Studios 4, 5 and 6.
+I have also led Year 2 of the BSc Architecture and Years 5 and 6 of the MArch courses.

 As part of my work with ASF-UK, I am project manager of the RIBA-accredited learning programme Challenging Practice.
 This programme provides continuous professional development courses seeking to enable built environment professionals to engage reflexively and ethically with the challenges of socially engaged architecture/urban practice.

 My research is inherently interdisciplinary and boundary-crossing.
-The main themes of my research could be defined as urban inclusion and diversity (particularly in relation to public space) and socially-engaged design practice and education.
+The main themes of my research could be defined as urban inequalities (particularly in relation to public space) and socially-engaged design practice and education.

 My doctoral thesis ‘Everyday public spaces in an ethnically diverse neighbourhood: contextualised convivialities and boundary-crossing urban design’ was completed in 2018 at the University of Sheffield and focused on exploring intercultural sociability in everyday public spaces through engaged socio-spatial enquiry.

 In 2019/20 I was a Research Fellow in the School of Architecture and Cities at the University of Westminster on the Humanities in the European Research Area (HERA) funded project ‘Festival, events and inclusive public space in Europe’.
-The project includes five research teams each focusing on events and spaces in their own city (London, Dublin, Gothenburg, Barcelona and Glasgow).
-Part of my research work is also related to an on-going initiative, Cities, Languages & Autonomies, which I co-founded with Professor Terry Lamb (University of Westminster) in 2013.
-It explores the intersections between urban spaces and interlingualism and involves reconceptualising autonomy as a collective and activist construct.
+The project included five research teams, each focusing on events and spaces in their own city (London, Dublin, Gothenburg, Barcelona and Glasgow).

 I was also involved in the DESINC project looking into practices and pedagogies for designing inclusion.
 This was a collaboration between three schools of architecture (University of Sheffield, Milan Polytechnic and KU Leuven) and two international organisations (Housing Europe and ASF International).

-Previously, while working with Shelter Centre (University of Cambridge), I was involved in a research project on the shelter needs of displaced populations and contributed to the seminal publication of guidelines for specialists working in humanitarian relief ‘Transitional Settlement: Displaced Populations’.
+Previously, while working with Shelter Centre (University of Cambridge), I was part of a research project on the shelter needs of displaced populations and contributed to the seminal publication of guidelines for specialists working in humanitarian relief ‘Transitional Settlement: Displaced Populations’.

 Rishbeth, C., Ganji, F., & Vodicka, G. (2017).
 Ethnographic understandings of ethnically diverse neighbourhoods to inform urban design practice.
 Local Environment, 23 (1), 36-53. http://doi.org/10.1080/13549839.2017.1385000

 Rabodzeenko, I., & Vodicka, G. (2015).
-Questioning citizen-led urban development in the UK: Sheffield case study.
-In Transforming Cities: Transformative Cities - European Urban Research Association (EURA), Lucian Blaga University, Sibiu, Romania, 17 September 2015 - 20 September 2015.
+Questioning citizen-led urban development in the UK: Sheffield case study [abstract only].
+In Transforming Cities: Transformative Cities - European Urban Research Association (EURA), Sibiu, Romania, 17 September 2015 - 20 September 2015.